maximiliano1956/Polyominoes/README.md

 polymin try to fill a shape with a set of polyominoes.

-The definition of the set of pieces and the fields to fill are in the polymin.dat file and is self-explanatory.
+The definition of the set of pieces and the fields to fill are in the polymin.dat file; the format is self-explanatory.

 The solutions are saved in the solution folder and you can choose among three possibile format : ASCII,XPM,JPEG.